-The data cover all expeditions from 1905 through 2003 to more than 300 significant Nepalese peaks.
+The data cover all expeditions from 1905 through 2022 to the most significant mountaineering peaks in Nepal.
 Also included are expeditions to both sides of border peaks such as Everest, Cho Oyu, Makalu and Kangchenjunga as well as to some smaller border peaks.
 Data on expeditions to trekking peaks are included for early attempts, first ascents and major accidents.

-There are literature references to journals, books and published expedition reports.
+Each expedition record also contains literature references to major journals, magazines, books and published expedition reports.

 The database is searchable by peak, climber, expedition, nationality, season, mortality rates and causes, and more.
 There are selected preset reports plus the capability for custom searches and analyses.